 Watch the "Applying to CIC SROP" video to get started!

-The CIC SROP application is accepted November 1, 2013 until February 10, 2014.
+The CIC SROP application is accepted November 1, 2014, until February 10, 2015.
 The CIC SROP application allows you to apply to a variety of widely-recognized summer research programs at participating CIC institutions using a single application.
-One of the benefits of using the CIC SROP application is that you only need to send one transcript to a central location and your faculty recommenders will only be required to submit one online letter of recommendation.
+One of the benefits of using the CIC SROP application is that you only need to send one transcript to a central location (the CIC) and your faculty recommenders will only be required to submit one online letter of recommendation.
 Upon completion, your application will be viewable by faculty from eight top research universities.

 The first step in completing the CIC SROP application is to gain an overall understanding of the application process and guidelines.
 It is highly suggested that you read the SROP Application Guide